 (readtable-case-conversion? readtable) procedure (readtable-case-conversion?-set readtable new-value) procedure The procedure readtable-case-conversion? returns the content of the 'case-conversion?' field of readtable.
-When the content of this field is #f, the reader preserves the case of symbols and keyword objects that are read (i.e. Ice and ice are distinct symbols).
-When the content of this field is the symbol upcase, the reader converts lowercase letters to uppercase when reading symbols and keywords (i.e. Ice is read as the symbol (string->symbol "ICE")).
-Otherwise the reader converts uppercase letters to lowercase when reading symbols and keywords (i.e. Ice is read as the symbol (string->symbol "ICE")).
+When the content of this field is #f, the reader preserves the case of symbols, keyword and named characters that are read (i.e. Ice and ice are distinct symbols).
+When the content of this field is the symbol upcase, the reader converts to uppercase (i.e. Ice is read as the symbol (string->symbol "ICE")).
+Otherwise the reader converts using string-foldcase, which for many letters converts them to lowercase (i.e. Ice is read as the symbol (string->symbol "ice")).